abdeldev007/WallpapersPixabayApi/README.md

 this app will take you through the Pixabay Api and how to work with Apis using Retrofit ,

-it has a simple fine design(i believe ) and also i integrated Admobe and Facebook audience to it .
+it has a simple fine design(i believe ) and also i integrated Admobe and Facebook audience to it . you will need to generate your own pixabay API [here](https://pixabay.com)

 PS : the app i made by me from scratch so feel free to use it ,